Is technology putting your relationships at risk?

 Building a Safer Digital Space: A Call for Education

-By understanding these risks and taking steps to protect ourselves, by Installing a comprehensive security solution such as Kaspersky Premium, you can help protect your devices from threats like stalkerware and other malware.
+By understanding these risks and taking steps to protect ourselves, and by installing a comprehensive security solution such as Kaspersky Premium, you can help protect your devices from threats like stalkerware and other malware.

-For more details, read our report and safe dating guide.
+For more details, read our report and safe dating guide and find our official contribution to the European Cybersecurity Month here.

 Tips